lekoala/silverstripe-base/docs/Blocks.md

 This is why in Dev mode you can pass ?live=1 as a url parameter in order to fully refresh all blocks content when displaying the page

+### Context

+Keep in mind that html for the blocks are generated on save, in the admin.
+That means that some context stuff (Sessions, Controller::curr) may not work as you may think.
+Try to be as stateless as possible to avoid surprises!

 ## Use Query

 The blocks give you a powerful accessor: the $Query method.
 In your template